 Antique Brass Casters are a historic stem type style.
 Stem requires minimal install-space, making this style ideal for furniture with thin narrow legs.
 They were often used on Victorian parlor chairs and small 19th century tables.

 These reproduction casters are brass with a steel stem.
 Substantial fork and wheel are solid brass.
 Finish is darkened to look old.
 Stem-type is known as a spiral-threaded Philadelphia drive stem.

 Load Capacity, caster strength and stability is directly related to correct installation.
 If a caster is incorrectly installed it will-not be strong or serviceable.

-If furniture has broken or missing casters it is recommended that all casters be replaced to insure uniform height, style and function.
+If furniture has missing or damaged casters: Replace all casters to insure uniform height, style and appearance.

 I bought an antique book stand (1930s) with a missing roller.
 Paxton Hardware had the exact size and configuration I needed.
 The perfect brass condition was the problem because I then had to take it to the grinding wheel to give it 90 years of fake wear and tear and then spritzed it with a little dark paint.
 It's hard to tell which is the new wheel now.
 It was packed very well and came cross country in a week!
 I now have a new go-to for hardware.

 This caster fitted the foot of the Duncan Phyfe table perfectly..